-When it comes to saving money, it is always a good idea to set yourself challenges to make things a bit more fun and challenge yourself.
+When it comes to saving money, it is always a good idea to set yourself money challenges to make things a bit more fun.

-No-Spend weekends are where you don’t spend any money.
-This doesn’t mean not to pay your bills or things that are essential, but the things that are luxuries or not in the budget.
+Have you ever tried a No Spend Challenge?
+A No-Spend weekend is when you don’t spend money all weekend.
+This doesn’t mean not paying your bills or essential things, but the things that are luxuries or not in the budget.

 - Going for a walk or hike

 - Baking (using ingredients you already have)

 - Read a book